 To access the notes on geography, history and civics of Class 9, visit the CBSE Class 9 Social Science Notes page at BYJU’S. Stay tuned for more updates on CBSE and NCERT.
 Download the BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 9 Economics Notes Chapter 2 People as Resource

 Resources are anything that has utility and adds value to our life.

 1. Discrimination 2.
 Slow industrial growth 3.
 Decreased economic growth

 What is ‘Sarva Siksha Abhiyan’?

-Sarva Shiksha Abhiyan (SSA) is Government of India’s flagship programme for achievement of Universalization of Elementary Education (UEE) in a time bound manner, as mandated by 86th amendment to the Constitution of India for children of age 6 -14 years.
+Sarva Shiksha Abhiyan (SSA) is the Government of India’s flagship programme for the achievement of Universalization of Elementary Education (UEE) in a time-bound manner, as mandated by the 86th amendment to the Constitution of India for children of age 6 -14 years.